kenjohansen/optin-manager/phase1_task_breakdown.md

 This document breaks down all Phase 1 deliverables into actionable tasks.
 Each task can be tracked as an issue/ticket in your project board.

+**PHASE 1 COMPLETED: May 6, 2025**

+All Phase 1 tasks have been completed.
+Remaining tasks have been moved to Phase 2 task breakdown.

 ---

 ## 1. Project Setup & Documentation
-- [ ] Initialize backend repo: FastAPI, PostgreSQL, Alembic
+- [x] Initialize backend repo: FastAPI, PostgreSQL, Alembic
-- [ ] Initialize frontend repo: React (Vite)
+- [x] Initialize frontend repo: React (Vite)
-- [ ] Set up Python virtual environment and requirements
+- [x] Set up Python virtual environment and requirements
-- [ ] Set up project structure for separation of backend/frontend
+- [x] Set up project structure for separation of backend/frontend
-- [ ] Migrate and adapt PRD.md and DEPLOYMENT.md
+- [x] Migrate and adapt PRD.md and DEPLOYMENT.md
-- [ ] Create architecture and ERD documentation
+- [x] Create architecture and ERD documentation

 ## 2. Core Database Models & Migrations
 - [x] Split existing users model/table: